What is the Ketogenic Diet Therapy?

 • Keep a spare set of batteries for weighing scales at home so that you never run out.

-• Once your child is established on the diet, consider batch cooking and then freezing favourite meals to save time.
+• Once you / your child is established on the diet, consider batch cooking and then freezing favourite meals to save time.

-• A copy of your child’s feeding plan can be sent to your child’s nursery or school.
+• For children, a copy of your child’s feeding plan can be sent to your child’s nursery or school.
 Your dietitian and nurse specialist can speak to your child’s school about ketone testing and managing high or low levels.

 • Ask your child’s school to let you know about special occasions in advance.
 You can then prepare ketogenic diet friendly celebratory snacks so that your child can join in on the celebrations.